insani-org/onscripter-insani/README.md

   - SDL-1.2
 - SDL_image
 - SDL_mixer
-  - For MP3 support on Homebrew and MSYS2, you will need to recompile this library, as detailed [here](#sdl_mixer-and-mp3-playback)
+  - For MP3 support, you will need to recompile this library, as detailed [here](#sdl_mixer-and-mp3-playback)
 - SDL_ttf

 ### Recommended Libraries